midl-dev/polkadot-k8s/README.md

 Features:

-* GKE supported out-of-the-box today
 * high availability and geographical distribution
 * download and import a snapshot for faster synchronization of the node
 * node monitoring with [PANIC polkadot alerter](https://github.com/SimplyVC/panic_polkadot)
-* deploy everything in just one command
+* deploy everything in just one command - no prior knowledge of Kubernetes required

 TODO: